MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

   \*inside of `playerExit` callback is the player still in the array?
 Right after?
 - What is the initial behavior for "Script Assignee(s)" for grabbing?
 Can you ever reset it back?
 - Does simulation=false disable a collision (e.g. can something still hit it or go through a trigger)?
 The answer should be yes!
+- When Attachable By is set to owner, can I programatically attach the entity to anyone in the world?
+Can I attach to one player, detach, then attach to another player?